BorisOsipov/wdio-reportportal-reporter/README.md

 ## Reporting test to existing launch

 If you want report test to existing active launch you may pass it to reporter by environment variable `REPORT_PORTAL_LAUNCH_ID`
-You responsible for finishing launch as well as start such launch.
+You are responsible for finishing launch as well as starting such launch.

 ```sh
 $ export REPORT_PORTAL_LAUNCH_ID=SomeLaunchId